IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

     - HYPRE_FOUND
     - HYPRE_INCLUDE_DIR
 	- HYPRE_LIBRARIES
-  - Not all package mantainers supply the same variables and quality of the finders varies
+  - Not all package maintainers supply the same variables and quality of the finders varies
     - Conventions are not always followed and were not very well documented
 - Manually specify directories, libraries
   - Not as flexible, have to be careful if you want platform independence.